Rice production in Vietnam: History

-Rice growing in Mekong Delta has an ancient history traced to the Khmer regime of the 18th century.
-It was taken over by the Vietnamese.
-However, the Cambodians still consider this area as "KamPuchea Krom or Lower Cambodia" not able to forget that they owned this area in the past.
-Cambodia even attacked Vietnam in 1978 to take control of the Mekong Delta.
-However, they were decisively defeated.
-This delta was the last part of the present day Vietnam that was annexed from Cambodia.
+It is not known exactly when rice-growing tribes in Vietnam appeared, but it can be guessed that it happened in the middle of the Neolithic period, about 7,000-6,000 years ago.
+Because at that time there were no livestock or effective agricultural tools, prehistoric people had to use human strength and grind stone tools to overcome nature for production.

-Its present status under the Vietnamese is, however, as a very large swathe of green carpet of rice paddy.
-This development is attributed to the French who colonized Vietnam in the middle of the 19th century with the basic objective of exporting rice grown in the delta to meet its large costs of colonisation.
-They developed a maze of canal system in the delta to grow three rice crops in a year.
+The French colonized Vietnam in the middle of the 19th century with the basic objective of exporting rice grown in the delta to meet its large costs of colonisation.
+They developed a maze of canal systems in the delta to grow three rice crops in a year.

 During the World War II when the Japanese occupied Vietnam and exploited the rich delta by exporting rice to their country, it denied nearly several million Vietnamese of their basic staple.
 While Vietnam was occupied by Japan, the Allies, especially the United States, often bombed roads, making the transport of rice from the south to the north extremely hard.
 Both France and Japan forcibly hoarded food from farmers to feed their troops, while the French administration was broken and unable to supply and distribute the food.
 The inadequate food supply caused the famine in Vietnam; starting with 1943, peaking in March–May 1945 and continuing till the end of Pacific war there was unprecedented starvation.
 Two million Vietnamese people were reported to have died of starvation which was attributed to the Japanese rule which was further compounded by unprecedented floods.
 In March 1945, Japan overthrew the French colonial administration and sponsored a semi-independent Vietnamese government, the Empire of Vietnam, headed by Trần Trọng Kim.
 While this government tried to alleviate the suffering, they were unable to make drastic changes because Japan maintained its wartime agricultural policies that reserved rice for military needs.